-Argit Quantum Inc.
+Arqit Quantum Inc.

-Prior to listing, the Company secured an option to acquire 199,993 ordinary shares in Arqit Quantum Inc. Arqit is a UK-based Company listed on NASDAQ with a market capitalisation of USD 168.2M as at close of business on 5 July 2023.
+Prior to listing, the Company secured an option to acquire 199,993 ordinary shares in Arqit Quantum Inc. Arqit is listed on NASDAQ.
+The value of this option at year end had declined by £106,003 in comparison to the previous year end.

-A global leader in quantum encryption technology, Arqit has successfully demonstrated a quantum safe communication channel to secure data transmissions for both UK sensors and IoT as well as a US manufacturer of military drones. (https://arqit.uk/).
+A global leader in quantum encryption technology, Arqit has successfully demonstrated a quantum safe communication channel to secure data transmissions. (https://arqit.uk/).

-Oxford Quantum Circuits
+Oxford Quantum Circuits Ltd